ElMassas/containerization/docs/create.md

 CMD ["default_command_to_start_application"]
 ```

-In the previous **my_python_cowsay** dockerfile we didn't `COPY` any application code to the container since we didn't have any, we just pulled some programs from the internet and ran then inside the container.
-This is usual task for building services before deploying them.
-We as developers wouldn't normally just fetch a service and run it without any customization to our needs.
+In the previous **my_python_cowsay** dockerfile we didn't `COPY` any application code to the container since we didn't have any, we just pulled some programs from the internet and, added some very ligh configuration with environment variables, and ran the programs inside the container.
+This is a usual task for building services before deploying them.
+We as developers wouldn't normally just fetch a service required for our application to work and run it without customizing it our needs.

 ## Considerations